ece362-purdue/proton-labs/lab7-uart/README.md

 Conversely, when you send a character from your program running on the Proton board, it will be transmitted through the TX pin (GP0) of the Proton board, to the RX pin on your Debug Probe.
 The Debug Probe program will convert that into a USB packet and send it to your computer, where you will see it in the Serial Monitor.

 UART typically has two other pins - RTS and CTS - which are used for hardware flow control.
 These date back to a time when the UART was used to communicate with devices that were much slower than the computer, such as a printer.
-The RTS (Request To Send) pin is used by the computer to indicate that it is ready to send data, and the CTS (Clear To Send) pin is used by the device to indicate that it is ready to receive data.
-These days, you don't need these pins - you certainly didn't need them when we connected the Debug Probe to the Proton board.
+The sending device looks at CTS to see if it is "Clear to Send" data.
+The receiving device asserts RTS to indicate that it is ready to receive data.
+These days, the pins are used primarily for much higher-speed transmissions where the receiving device may not be able to keep up with the incoming data, and so it can use RTS to tell the sending device to pause transmission until it is ready again.
+This is especially critical if you don't want to lose data in a transmission.
+We won't really need them on the Proton and debug probe since we use relatively low transmission speeds, and it's okay if we miss a character or two.

 Go over [12.1 UART](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#section_uart) as well as the relevant [SDK functions](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf#group_hardware_uart) for UART, and answer the following questions: